ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

   *Configure the Vortex OpenSplice environment variables.*

-  (This is only necessary on UNIX, as the Windows environment is configured by the OpenSplice installer.)
+  (This is only necessary on UNIX, as the Windows environment is configured by the Vortex OpenSplice installer.)

   Go to the *<install_dir>/<E>/<platform>* directory, where *<E>* is ``HDE`` or ``RTS`` and *<platform>* is, for example, ``x86.linux2.6``.